 Julie Yeager provides skilled and knowledgeable counsel to clients in all types of family law situations.
 Her expertise includes - but is not limited to - divorce, custody, visitation, property rights, alimony, paternity, child support, protection from abuse, guardianship, third party visitation, termination of parental rights and adoption.

 Mrs. Yeager has earned several distinctions in her years of practice.
 In 2009, she was selected by the New Castle County Family Court to represent parents with children in foster care, as well as cases involving potential termination of parental rights.
 She is one of only 10 attorneys in the entire state of Delaware who currently serve this role.
-She has helped more than 500 families.
+In 2015, Mrs. Yeager was selected to join the Court Improvement Project Steering Committee, which works to ensure that children in foster care are safe, healthy and experience permanency.
+She has helped more than 500 families with litigation in the Family Court.
 She looks forward to helping yours as well.

 Education and Prior Experience